 What’s in store for the rest of the year?

-In mid June I packed my belongings into my van, which now has been slightly converted to accommodate Jasper, and hit the road again.
+In mid-June, I packed my belongings into my van, which now has been slightly converted to accommodate Jasper, and hit the road again.

-My first stop was a brief visit in Germany to see a couple of friends.
-I spent a few days in Austrian Alps with one of them, where we hiked and stayed in mountain huts.
+My first stop was a brief visit to Germany to see a couple of friends.
+I spent a few days in the Austrian Alps with one of them, where we hiked and stayed in mountain huts.
 I can’t tell you how good it felt to be back in the mountains again after a 15-month break!

 My Plan B for the summer was to travel around the Swiss and Austrian Alps, but when Plan A came to a possibility, I pondered over for a few days what to do.